The Art of the Graceful Goodbye: A Client Offboarding Guide

 How your CRM helps: Automate this step with another email template and a task:

-Task: Send testimonial request to [Client Name]
+Task: Send testimonial request to [Client Name].
+You can then "tag" this client asTestimonial-ReceivedorPotential-Referrerfor future tracking.

 Step 4: The Transition to a "Past Client"